Chart Color Schemes

 Margate has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Margate's population is estimated at around 7866 as of November 2025.
-This reflects an increase of 291 people (3.8%) since the 2021 Census, which reported a population of 7575 people.
-The change is inferred from the resident population of 7705 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional one validated new address since the Census date.
-This level of population equates to a density ratio of 2990 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 66% of overall population gains during recent periods.
+As of Feb 2026, Margate's population is estimated at around 7,873, reflecting an increase of 298 people since the 2021 Census which reported a population of 7,575.
+This change is inferred from AreaSearch's estimation of the resident population at 7,705 following examination of ABS data up to June 2024, along with validation of 8 new addresses since the Census date.
+The suburb's population density stands at 2,993 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population